raythree/consolelogger/README.md

 * Option to watch the external config file for dynamic re-configuration
 * Uses same levels and ability to use categories as [log4js-node](https://github.com/nomiddlename/log4js-node)
 * Configurable timestamps that can be turned off in production if using PM2 to generate timestamps (this increases performance significantly).
+* Works in browser for selectively debugging via the console.

 ## Usage: